pushfoo/openc2e/README.md

 ./build/openc2e --help
 ```

+Most users won't need to use any of the other flags.

 ### Choosing a specific engine to emulate

 You can tell openc2e to run as a specific game type with the `-g` / `--gametype` flag.
 The following values are supported: